 A directly or indirectly supervised training week is defined as a minimum of four (4) ten-hour days or five (5) eight-hour days to account for forty (40) hours per week.
-Training must occur in blocks of time that consist of 4 or 5 consecutive days (one full week); partial weeks or individual days may not be added together to meet this requirement, except as specified in 7.C.8 below.
+Training must occur in blocks of time that consist of 4 or 5 consecutive days (one full week); except as specified in 7.C.8 below.